 I am selling my property.
 My previous solicitors closed down.
 I am in need of a recommendation of a conveyancing firm.
 Im based in Chinatown if that makes things easier.

 Do use our search tool to help you choose a solicitor for your conveyancing in Chinatown.
 We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move goes with a minimum of fuss.

-I need to appoint a conveyancing solicitor for purchase conveyancing in Chinatown.
-I've land on a web site which seems to have the ideal answer If there is a chance to get all formalities completed via email that would be ideal.
+I need to instruct a conveyancing solicitor for my conveyancing in Chinatown.
+I happened to land on a site which looks to be the perfect offering If there is a chance to get all this stuff completed via email that would be preferable.
 Do I need to be wary?
 What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?